 News, Events, and Happenings

-Nelson Soken to Facilitate Workshops at DMI Conferences in Europe
+Nelson Soken to Facilitate Workshop at DMI Conference in Europe

-Nelson Soken, Ph.D., Chief Innovation Strategist from Barnes & Conti, will be facilitating workshops at two Design Management Institute (DMI) events.
+Nelson Soken, Ph.D., Chief Innovation Strategist from Barnes & Conti, will be facilitating workshops at a Design Management Institute (DMI) event.

 Design Management Conference, June 19, 2017, Oslo, Norway